-FRC's start-up workshop for all program staff (Regional Coordinators, Psychosocial Workers and Field Officers) was held at the EISD on the 26th and 27th of January 2012.
-The objective of the workshop was to share FRC's attainments during the past year, as well as FRC's plans under the VTT Program for the following year.
-While FRC and TAF were the main facilitators, resource person Dr. Ganesan conducted a workshop session on the effects of trauma.
+FRC's start-up workshop for all program staff (Regional Coordinators, Psychosocial workers and Field Officers) was held at the EISD on 26th and 27th January 2012.
+The objective of the workshop was to share FRCs attainments during the past year and share the FRC plans under the VTT Program for the following year.
+While FRC and TAF were the main facilitators, resource person for the workshop Dr. Ganesan conducted a session on the effects of trauma.